oit-ipbl/Integration/team_exercise/team_exercise2.md

 ## Deadline

-- The slide, programs and youtube video url submission URL will open after Aug.
-9.
+- Submission URL for the poster introducing the game under development will open after Aug.
+17.
 - The URL and submission method will be published at SLACK #general channel.
-- You have to submit the products until Aug.
-20.
+- You have to submit the poster until Aug.
+26.

 ## Team development